 I am also interested in forager egalitarianism, and the factors underlying the ‘emergence’ of hierarchy.
 Forager egalitarianism is something of an idiosyncrasy, both among human groups and among group-living primates.
 More must be done to account for the ways by which it is maintained, as well as the reasons that egalitarianism is so seldom found in other contexts.

 I did both my undergraduate degree (2008-2011) and PhD (2012-2017) at the University of Cambridge.
 As of 2017, I am Durham’s new teaching fellow in evolutionary anthropology as well as our department’s disability representative.

-You will find me in my office between 12.00 noon and 3.00pm on Mondays.
+You will find me in my office (D117B) between 1.00 and 4.00pm on Mondays.
 If you find me out of office and have urgent business (especially DDR related business), I can be summoned by email and, on weekdays, will usually respond quickly.

 - Honest Signalling Theory

 - Stibbard-Hawkes, Duncan N.E., Attenborough, Robert D. & Marlowe, Frank W. (2018).
 A Noisy Signal: To what extent are Hadza hunting reputations predictive of actual hunting skills?.
 Evolution and Human Behavior